-On the Detection page, the Suspected Bot Traffic table at the top summarizes the traffic, with measurements specific to suspicious requests.
+On the Bot Analysis Report page, the Suspected Bot Traffic section at the top summarizes the traffic, with measurements specific to suspicious requests.

 The Detection page also provides two views of suspicious activity.

-- Partition View groups clients by the reason Apigee Sense is presenting them as suspicious, by the country of request client, and by ISP of request client.
+- Partition View groups clients by the reason Apigee Sense is presenting them as suspicious.

 - List View lists the request clients by their IP address, along with several other aspects of the data.